-Junction boxes provide a cost effective transition between walk-around data collection and permanent on-line monitoring systems.
+Junction boxes provide a cost-effective transition between walk-around data collection and permanent on-line monitoring systems.
 They also improve job safety by removing the data taker from dangerous environments.
 In addition, the signal point switchable configuration reduces labor by decreasing data collection time.

 10. Can sensors be installed with multiplexed monitoring systems?

 Yes.
-Multiplexing provides a convenient, cost effective way to take trend data and reduce cabling costs on permanently installed systems.
+Multiplexing provides a convenient, cost-effective way to take trend data and reduce cabling costs on permanently installed systems.
 Sensor turn-on time should be considered and a delay programmed into the multiplexing scheme to prevent ski slope of the first several bins of the spectrum.

 11. Do multiplexed installations damage the sensor electronics?

 No. The "filament effect" suggesting that sensor amplifiers fail like a light bulb from repeated switching on and off is a myth.
 Piezoelectric accelerometer amplifiers are high reliability, low power devices (typical draw is less than 100 mW).
-The transistors used are designed for long term use in switching applications—modern transistor technology is based upon the older TTL computers that performed billions of switching operations.
+Their transistors are designed for long term use in switching applications—modern transistor technology is based upon the older TTL computers that performed billions of switching operations.
 Wilcoxon has extensively tested the Wilcoxon PiezoFET® in excess of two million switching operations without failure.

 1. What are the preferred mounting methods for vibration sensors?